Menifee, California Therapists

 Menifee’s Household Composition

 The majority of households in Menifee are occupied by families.
 Approximately half of all residents are married, similar to the national average.
-Although the overall divorce rate in the state of California is 6.9 percent, Menifee rates slightly higher at 12.81 percent, which is also greater than the national rate of 10.92 percent.
-Divorce impacts not only the involved adults, but also their children.
+Although the overall divorce rate in the state of California is 6.9 percent, Menifee rates are slightly higher at 12.81 percent, which is also greater than the national rate of 10.92 percent.
+Divorce impacts not only the involved adults but also their children.
 As just about 36 percent of wedded unions in Menifee have kids living at home, there is a bigger need for marriage counseling when conflicts occur.

 Mental Health Resources in Menifee, California

 According to the National Institute of Mental Health, approximately one in five adults suffer from mental illness in the United States.
 Sadly, the majority of people suffering from emotional distress do not receive professional help.
 Only 37 percent of California residents with psychological needs receive mental health support services, compared to 43.1 percent across the nation.